LDLDL/cfddns/readme.en.md

 If you want to add more domain, Just follow this guide:

-### Linux
+### Linux Systemd service

-1. Enter this project's folder.
-For example cd cfddns
-2. Run `sudo python3 ./config.py`
-3. Press 3, Just add the domain likes new install.
+1. Run config.py
+2. Add or delete the domain.
-4. Restart the service. `systemctl restart cfddns`
+3. Restart the service. `systemctl restart cfddns`

+### Scheduled Tasks

+1. Run config.py
+2. Add or delete the domain.

 ### Common OS

 1. Close the cfddns.py
-2. Re run config.py
+2. Run config.py
-3. Start cfddns.py
+3. Restart cfddns.py

 ## Possibly issues